-Mary Immaculate School (MIS) was opened in September 1959 by Rev. Robert Vreteau, O.M.I., pastor of Mary Immaculate Parish.
-The school initially consisted of several “temporary” buildings which would actually remain in use for about twenty years.
+In 1959 the parish school was started staffed by four Benedictine sisters from Lisle, Illinois.
+And two lay teachers with an enrollment of 215 students.
+Sister Mary Regina, O.S.B. was the first principal.
+On September 13, 1959, Bishop Thomas Gorman dedicated three temporary classroom buildings.
+These “temporary” buildings would actually remain in use for about twenty years.
 As the school grew, multiple buildings were added to accommodate growth.
 In the 1960s, permanent offices and several classrooms were built.
 In the 1980s, the present Parish Hall was built to serve as a gym, cafeteria, and social center.
 In the 2000s, the new sanctuary and church offices were built, and the old sanctuary and church offices were converted into a gymnasium, art room and school offices.
 At this time, the Parish Hall was also renovated and updated.
-In 2012 the art room was converted into a dual purpose art room and science center.
+In 2012 the art room was converted into a dual-purpose art room and science center.

-Mary Immaculate School was originally staffed by Benedictine sisters as well as lay teachers.
-In 1971, staffing the school was placed in the hands of the Incarnate Word sisters, who remained until 1980.
-Since then, the school has been entirely staffed by lay employees.
-A campus minister was added in 2013 to increase the pastoral/ministerial presence at Mary Immaculate School, further enabling us to continue to fulfill our school mission to provide academic excellence in a Catholic and Christ-centered environment.
+Since 1980, the school has been entirely staffed by lay employees.
+A campus minister was added in 2013 to increase the pastoral/ministerial presence at the school, further enabling them to continue to fulfill the school mission to provide academic excellence in a Catholic and Christ-centered environment.

 The school has a tradition of growth that is matched by strong volunteerism and giving.
 An annual giving campaign addresses a tuition gap and feeds funds into an endowment to help ensure the future of Catholic education at Mary Immaculate School.
 In each of the past three years, this endowment—which in 2011 reached a $1 million goal four years earlier than originally planned—is supported by approximately 90% of current school families each year.
 An annual auction gala, led by the Parent/Teacher Club, also addresses tuition gap plus helps fund school activities such as field trips.